jointprjsphysuq/parcial/README.md

 # parcial
 This repository contains an exploratory data analysis done over data from chess games in lichess.org

-The overall objective is the showcase the possibility of extracting meaningful information from over 200k chess games which contain both numerical and categorical variables.
+The overall objective is the showcase the possibility of extracting meaningful information from 200k chess games which contain both numerical and categorical variates.